 The literature is limited and equivocal regarding naltrexone and pregnancy.
-The substantial dropout rates due to the reward-blocking and dysphoric effects of this drug have resulted in limited reports on pre- and perinatal complications.
-One Australian study showed no obstetric complications and healthy-appearing infants, leading the authors to conclude naltrexone is a safe alternative in select pregnant patients [189].
-However, other authors have found that naltrexone can cause premature labor and fetal death, and it is considered to be pregnancy category C [8; 56].
-The manufacturer recommends that nursing mothers either discontinue the drug or discontinue nursing [56].
+Results of a national provider survey reveal that the accessibility of naltrexone and related care for pregnant women with opioid use disorder varies across the United States, with barriers (e.g., providers' discomfort and inexperience prescribing naltrexone) and educational gaps (e.g., lack of national guidelines) identified [218].
+The substantial drop-out rates due to the reward-blocking and dysphoric effects of this drug have resulted in limited reports on pre- and perinatal complications.
+One Australian study showed no obstetric complications and healthy-appearing infants, leading the authors to conclude naltrexone is a safe alternative in select pregnant patients [202].
+However, other authors have found that naltrexone can cause premature labor and fetal death, and it is considered to be pregnancy category C [8; 55].
+The manufacturer recommends that nursing mothers either discontinue the drug or discontinue nursing [55].